Weber State softball claims win at NCAA Regional, ousting 36-win Binghamton

 The biggest fight Finch won was in the fourth inning when she surrendered two singles and issued a walk to load the bases with one out.
 Binghamton senior Sarah Rende ripped several cuts foul before Richardson saved a run on a wide, 0-2 wild pitch that she pounced on at the backstop to keep the runners in place.
 Finch finished the nine-pitch battle getting Rende to swing over an offspeed pitch on the outside corner, and a flyout then left the bases loaded.

-In the half-inning prior, Mariyah Delgado and Jordan McMahon stacked singles to get things started, resulting in Riley Whalen RBI single and McMahon scoring on a wild pitch to put WSU up 6-1.
+In the half-inning prior, Mariyah Delgado and Jordan McMahon stacked singles to get things started, resulting in a Riley Whalen RBI single and McMahon scoring on a wild pitch to put WSU up 6-1.

-Two singles, a groundout and Taegan Smith error led Binghamton to plate two in the fifth to cut it to 6-3.
+Two singles, a groundout and a Taegan Smith error led Binghamton to plate two in the fifth to cut it to 6-3.
 WSU got a small-ball run back in the sixth with a Whalen single, two groundouts and a Grundy single to make it 7-3.

 Weber State loaded the bases in the seventh but Binghamton pitcher Olivia Kennedy got two fielder’s choice groundouts to escape.
 The Bearcats threatened again in the seventh with a Lawson RBI double but Finch ended the rally there, a groundout to Grundy at third to claim the win.